- ホーム

 Full Description

-This book offers a unique perspective of at the intersection supersonic intake design, formal optimization methods, and the use of computational fluid dynamics (CFD) for evaluating the performance of intakes.
+This book offers a unique perspective on the intersection of supersonic intake design, formal optimization methods, and the use of computational fluid dynamics (CFD) for evaluating the performance of intakes.
 Details of the meta-model and optimization scheme, as well the CFD solvers used at each stage of the optimization process, are presented.

 Additionally, for a balanced perspective, a separate chapter presents a faster, lower-fidelity alternative to RANS computation, complemented by its illustrative application to hypersonic intakes.

-- Focusses on intricate aspects of cowl design and throat shaping
+Focuses on the intricate aspects of cowl design and throat shaping.

 Contents